 My name is Abby, but in print I always go by Abigail Rasminsky.
 If you call me Abigail in real life, I will likely not realize you’re talking to me.

 I’m a writer.
 In my former life, I was a New York City-based professional modern dancer and yoga teacher.
 I performed with Tamar Rogoff and Loco 7, among other downtown companies, at LaMama ETC, Danspace Project at St. Mark’s Church, and Lincoln Center Out-of-Doors; and taught vinyasa and prenatal yoga at OM Yoga.
 In 2005, I went off to Naropa University in Boulder, CO, to pursue my MFA in dance and theater, but while there, I herniated two disks in my lower back and was forced to stop dancing for good.

 I was 28 and had no idea what to do with myself.
 Fortuitously (!?), I had studied English and Creative Writing at Oberlin College, so I started writing emails to friends describing this unexpected change.
 I sold one of these emails-turned-essays to The New York Times.
-Since then I’ve been published in other wonderful places: O: The Oprah Magazine, The Washington Post, Marie Claire, The Cut @ New York Magazine, Lenny Letter, Longreads, Epicurious, Racked, Guernica, The Morning News, The Toast, The Establishment, Brain, Child, Motherwell Magazine, The Forward, The Faster Times, The Millions, Nextbook (now Tablet), Modern Loss, Healthline, Hunker, Dance Magazine, Dance Teacher, Fit Yoga, Elephant Magazine, and Dance Spirit, where I worked as an editor for two years.
+Since then I’ve been published in other wonderful places: O: The Oprah Magazine, The Washington Post, Marie Claire, The Cut @ New York Magazine, Lenny Letter, Longreads, Epicurious, Racked, Guernica, The Morning News, The Toast, The Establishment, Brain, Child, Motherwell Magazine, The Forward, The Faster Times, The Millions, What’s Up Moms, Nextbook (now Tablet), Modern Loss, Healthline, Hunker, Dance Magazine, Dance Teacher, Fit Yoga, Elephant Magazine, and Dance Spirit, where I worked as an editor for two years.
 I am currently writing a series for Rebel Girls Boundless about parenting abroad.